dabiged/adventofcode/2020/README.md

 1. Current implmentation is slow O(n^2) and O(n^3) but functional.
 2. Others have used itertools to sample all combinations of 2 or 3 from the pool which is something I should look at in future.
 3. writing tests took less time than I feared and was very helpful.

+### Day02

+1. I originally misread part 2 and thought the letter had to be at BOTH locations in the password.